helpers/handlebars-helper-post/README.md

 ## Options
 ### Helper Options
-Several options depend on properties in YAML front matter to exist for them to be useful.
-If YAML front matter doesn't exist the helper should still process the files, but don't expect all of the options to work without it.
+Several options depend on properties in YAML front matter to exist for the options to be useful or to work at all.
+If YAML front matter doesn't exist, the helper should still process the files, but don't expect all of the options to work entirely without it.

 Please [report any errors](https://github.com/helpers/handlebars-helper-post/issues/new), thanks!

 #### convert
 Type: `String|Boolean` (optional)